Skip to content

 Thirdly, the board must vote to convene the shareholders’ meeting by giving reasonable notice.
 Alternatively, they can propose the amendment via a written resolution.
 This does not require a general meeting.

-However, the shareholders must pass the resolution by a special resolution, which requires at least 75% of eligible votes in favour of the resolution.
+However, the shareholders must pass the resolution by a special resolution, which requires at least 75% of the eligible votes in favour of the resolution.
 As directors, you must comply with the proper procedures for giving notice of the meeting or circulating the written resolution.

 Finally, the directors should convene a second board meeting if the shareholders pass the resolution by at least 75% of votes.
 At the meeting, they should propose further resolutions to amend the articles.
 Likewise, they should undertake to send the relevant documents to Companies House to comply with their reporting obligations.
 These documents include copies of the special resolutions.